 once a few times was the “WindowServer” running at 100% after watching videos on a browser… the only way to stop this is with a reboot.

-These seem to be Monterey bugs as reports come from users with M1 and Intel SoCs and hopefully will be fixed in future updates.
+These seem to be Monterey bugs as reports come from users with M1 and Intel SoCs.
+Hopefully they’ll be fixed in future updates.

-For me the M1 Max performs as expected and doesn’t have any noticeable weakness when compared to the Intel processors used on previous Macs.
-While not the fastest processor available, the M1 seems to be one of the best and does it while using less power.
-Hopefully this will force Intel and AMD to do better, just like AMD forced Intel do wake up with their Zen designs.
+For me the M1 Max performs as advertised and doesn’t have any noticeable weakness when compared to the Intel processors used on previous Macs.
+While not the fastest processor available, the M1 seems to be one of the best while using less power.
+Just like AMD’s “Zen” forced Intel to wake up, I hope Apple’s M chips force Intel and AMD to do better.

-I had no major issues with older / not native apps – which is good – but Apple doesn’t keep old stuff around for long.
-This may force me to replace some apps in the future if Apple removes Rosetta 2 from macOS 3 or 4 years from now, but I’m not that worried about that.
+I had no major issues with older not native apps – which is good – but Apple doesn’t keep old stuff around for long.
+This may force me to replace some apps in the future if Apple removes Rosetta 2 from macOS 3 or 4 years from now, but I’m not worried about that yet.

 Regarding the price, this is an expensive laptop.
 If you’re thinking about buying one for yourself, look at the cheaper models with the M1 Pro as CPU performance will be similar to the Max (the main difference is the GPU performance).
 I was going buy one of those initially, but I need more than 512GB of disk space and wanted more than 16GB of memory, and at that point it just made more sense to get the Max.